sboehringer/ansible_byfile/documentation/README-Install byfile.md

 # Overview

 The meta-role `byfile` allows to manage administration tasks purely by creating files.
 Except for `roles/myRole/tasks/main.yml` and `roles/myRole/vars/main.yml` yaml files, no further tasks have to be specified.
 Most configuration tasks are directly specified in file names.
 To use `byfile` a standard ansible folder structure is required.
+An example is given below.

 ```
 .../